 - 6 fresh pealed tomatoes (I'll tell you below how to peel properly)

 - Juice from half a lemon

-- 4. In a big pot, fry the onion with olive oil until it starts to change color (best if transparent then a light brown), add the garlic and continue to fry for 1 more minute.
+- In a big pot, sauté the onion with olive oil on high until it starts to change color (best if transparent then a light brown), add the garlic and continue to sauté for 1 more minute.

-- 8. With a hand held blender, blend the soup to a unify texture.
+- With an immersion blender, blend the soup to a unify texture.

-- 10. Add the rice if you wish and cook for another 15 minutes until the rice is ready.
+- Add the rice and cook for another 15 minutes until the rice is ready.